What is 6D.ai?

 Each captured 3D block of space (scene) is saved to disk or the cloud as you move around.
 This means that as more and more devices running 6D.ai’s engine hit the streets, a web of phones will begin building up a cloud map of the world’s ground-level three-dimensional data, in machine readable form.
 As other users open up apps in areas that have previously been mapped, 6D.ai will download that information and allow the new user to further refine the precision of the 3D model while pushing 3D interactions further into the distance than their devices can sense.

-What is the licensing model?
+What is the pricing model?

 What is your stance on data privacy?

-What's Next for the 6D Platform?
+What's Next for the 6D.ai Platform?

 Are you hiring?